 Unlike the experienced Abyssinian, Ayesha was not reconciled to her fate.
 The thought of being sold to a shopkeeper who would expect her to bake his bread and caress him at the same time filled her with silent fury.
-"O God," she prayed half-aloud, "may it not come upon my head!"
+"O God," she prayed half aloud, "may it not come upon my head!"
+"What?
+Well, you'll be sold for what you are.
+You don't

-" 'What?
+"What?
 Well, you'll be sold for what you are.
 You don't get fruit from a willow tree."
-The Abyssinian combed the short hair over her forehead and smirked into a hand-mirror.
+The Abyssinian combed the short hair over her forehead and smirked into a handmirror.
 "Listen now!
-Those two pockmarked Yamenites sold to a Jew for twenty dinars.
+Those two pock-marked Yamenites sold to a Jew for twenty dinars.
 What times-what times!"

-Ayesha had been sold once in Baghdad, and the fierce independence of the desert-born tormented her.
+Avesha had been sold once in Baghdad, and the fierce independence of the desert-born tormented her.
 From the edge of her veil she scanned the faces of the buyers and inwardly cursed them for street-born hagglers.
 Then she became utterly still.

-A horseman had drawn rein at the edge of the crowd-a man indifferent to the crowd.
+A horseman had drawn rein at the edge of the crowda man indifferent to the crowd.
 In the clasp of his turban's plume a great emerald gleamed.
-Evidently he was well-known, because heads craned toward him, and a guard muttered to another that here was the King's star gazer wandering after his wont.
+Evidently he was well known, because heads craned toward him, and a guard muttered to another that here was the King's star gazer wandering after his wont.